skellis46/slipbox/two women dancing.md

 > embedded in every tool is an ideological bias, a predisposition to construct the world as one thing rather than another, to value one thing over another, to amplify one sense or skill or attitude more loudly than another.[@postman-1993-technopoly p.13]

 In _TikTok and Short-Form Screendance Before and After Covid_ the internet anthropologist Crystal Abidin describes how TikTok shapes you "to create content in specific ways", and is "squishing you into a template and teaching you how to perform creativity within a box."[in @harlig-2021-tiktok p.192] If these two people on the common during lockdown -- or anyone for that matter -- set out to make algorithmically inspired screendance it would likely look like the dancing they were doing, and be shot with the smartphone they were using.
-I saw their movement-performances-on-repeat without the need to scroll or refresh, and I can imagine their video likenesses on a small screen: the framing, dancing, music, and virtual stickers, and the desire to share and be seen.
+I saw their movement-performances-on-repeat without the need to _scroll_ or _refresh_, and I can imagine their video likenesses on a small screen: the framing, dancing, music, and virtual stickers, and the desire to share and be seen.

 I suspect though that they did not set out to make a screendance the way IJSD readers might understand an _intention_ to make a screendance.
 Rather, the screendance was more made _on_ them, and without them being aware of -- nor probably caring about -- the coercion.
 Who is doing the choreography here?
 These are ways of moving shaped by a machine that doesn't see how these young people are dancing, it doesn't need to.
 It is not an all-seeing machine of an invisible state.
 Rather, it is a commercial machine that has "blown by the panopticon"[Zuboff, in @farrell-2017-shoshana n.pag.]
 There is no _outside_ because it is not an institutional building, and there is "no zone of life that is not being infiltrated."[Zuboff, in @farrell-2017-shoshana n.pag.]
-These two dancing people were being directed by an invasive all-seeing blind machine that carries the "colonizing forces of algorithmic logic."[@morrison-2019-algorithms p.10]
+These two dancing people were being directed by an invasive all-seeing sightless machine that carries the "colonizing forces of algorithmic logic."[@morrison-2019-algorithms p.10]

 But it's not so dystopic is it?
 After all, this machine was programmed.
 The algorithms -- opinions "formalized in code"[@oneil-2016-weapons Chapter 3: Arms Race, n.pag] -- were created by _someone_, perhaps more than one person: a cloud of choreographers-as-developers; unseen, hidden.
 American author/blogger Seth Godin writes, "The folks with the power are the anonymous engineers, tweaking algorithms without clear awareness of what the impact might be."[@godin-2021-tiktok n.pag.]
 It is improbable that those software developers could imagine how their code in Kotlin, Java, Swift or Objective C would prescribe the way these two people were dancing.